clojure-goes-fast/clojure-goes-fast.com/content/blog/2019-05-07-shenandoah-in-production.md

 hn-link: https://news.ycombinator.com/item?id=19849743
 ---

-_Update: I've made several edits to the post since Aleksey Shipilev was kind enough to suggest many corrections and improvements._
+_Update: I've made several edits to the post since Aleksey Shipilëv was kind enough to suggest many corrections and improvements._

 If you closely follow JVM development scene, you've probably noticed that the